48 hrs/yr

 2am on a Statutory Holiday

 On-call provisions are where CAS collective agreements get genuinely complex.
+Most agreements distinguish between two entirely different entitlements: standby pay and callback pay.
+They sound similar.
+They’re not.

 The Manual Check Step